FoxInFlame/MyAnimeListAdder/README.md

 - Waaaaay quicker loading time in the popup (remember how you had to wait a while before pressing add/edit?)
 - Smoother animation when clicking on the add/edit button in the popup
 - Now uses chrome.alerts instead of window.setTimeout in the background to reduce CPU usage
-- Post to Twitter on update!
+- Post to Twitter on update! (beta)
-- Fixed 2 bugs
+- Fixed 6 reported bugs and tons of other unreported ones.
 - Probably more.

 #### Removed features from previous version (1.3.3)